Nyabêla: Trial by the Zuid-Afrikaansche Republiek

 The only dispute in the trial was therefore whether or not Nyabêla was a citizen of the Republic.
 In the first place, the prosecution relied on an agreement on 28 March 1860 with Mabhoko.
 Under this agreement, Mabhoko would have acknowledged that he was a citizen of the Republic.
 Cooper's response to this testimony was that the agreement was not binding on Nyabela.
 Second, Ueckermann has a proclamation from Sir Hercules Robinson, in which he announced that the rights and obligations of all natives would remain the same after the signing of the Pretoria Convention.
 Cooper argues that Nyabêla was not present when Sir Hercules addressed the chiefs and therefore the proclamation did not apply to him.
 He also claims that Nyabêla never paid taxes and therefore he had to be considered an independent chief.
 Ueckermann's response to this was that the non-payment of taxes was not proof of independence.
 In any case, Kleinbooi testified that Nyabêla admitted to Shepstone that he was a "Government Supplier" and therefore had to pay return.
 However, the defense had no effective answer to the state's argument that Nyabêla started the war by taking down the Boers' oxen.
 Ueckermann's only answer was that Nyabêla should then be considered a prisoner of war and that he had already spent some time in prison.
-In summing up the evidence before the jury, the judge pointed out that Nyabêla lived near Middelburg, within the borders of the Republic, and was therefore a subject of the Republic.
+In summing up the evidence before the jury, the judge said that Nyabêla lived near Middelburg, within the borders of the Republic, and was therefore a subject of the Republic.

 The jury unanimously ruled that Nyabêla was guilty of the crime charged with him.
 When Nyabêla was asked if he wanted to say anything before the death sentence was pronounced, he replied that he had asked for peace no less than ten times.
-At this the death sentence was pronounced on him.
-In summing up the evidence before the jury, the judge pointed out that Nyabêla lived near Middelburg, within the borders of the Republic, and was therefore a subject of the Republic.
-The jury unanimously ruled that Nyabêla was guilty of the crime charged with him.
-When Nyabêla was asked if he wanted to say anything before the death sentence was pronounced, he replied that he had asked for peace no less than ten times.
-At this the death sentence was pronounced on him.
-In summing up the evidence before the jury, the judge pointed out that Nyabêla lived near Middelburg, within the borders of the Republic, and was therefore a subject of the Republic.
-The jury unanimously ruled that Nyabêla was guilty of the crime charged with him.
-When Nyabêla was asked if he wanted to say anything before the death sentence was pronounced, he replied that he had asked for peace no less than ten times.
-At this the death sentence was pronounced on him. he replies that he has asked for peace no less than ten times.
-At this the death sentence was pronounced on him. he replies that he has asked for peace no less than ten times.
 At this the death sentence was pronounced on him.